The Soil Conservation Handbook has now been published, and is available as a series of downloadable files which can be found HERE

 It is produced approximately 3 times a year and contains news about members activities, short articles, as well as longer technical reports.

-To see the complete list of broadsheets, and to read them online CLICK HERE
+To see the complete list of archived broadsheets, and to read them online CLICK HERE

 Meet NZARM members and see up to date information around events on the NZARM Facebook page.

 The LUC handbook introduces the methods and standards of the Land Use Capability (LUC) system.
 LUC has been used in New Zealand to help achieve sustainable land development and management on individual farms, in whole catchments, and at the district, region, and the national level since 1952.

 To read more about the LUC system or to download the handbook CLICK HERE

 The NZ Poplar and Willow Trust develops adaptable planting materials (poplar & willow), provides technical support and promotional information to assist landowners to reduce soil erosion, lower sediment transfer off farm, and improve water quality.
 They also have a great range of informative videos.